 Transit: Sudbury has no rail service.
-The nearest MBTA commuter lines are located in Framingham (south) and Action (north).
+The nearest MBTA commuter lines are located in Framingham (south) and Acton (north).
 Both of these stations are over 6 miles from the center of town.

-Sidewalks and Bikeways: Sudbury has an extensive network of pedestrian walkways and trails.
-Most of the walkways provide opportunities for students to walk safely to school.
+Sidewalks and Bikeways: Sudbury is working to provide a network of pedestrian walkways and trails.
+The existing walkways provide opportunities for students to walk safely to school.
 Trails are mostly located in conservation areas and provide safe and serene recreational opportunities.
-Construction on two new rail trails is in progress which will significantly increase the ability to traverse Sudbury without a car and will increase the connectivity of pedestrian and bicycle travel.
-Those neighborhoods without pedestrian walkways are generally not suitable for roadside bicycle lanes or walkways due to their narrow layout.
-Securing easements to construct pedestrian walkways are needed for most of the remaining areas where none are currently located.
+Construction on two new rail trails is in progress, which will increase the ability to traverse Sudbury without a car and increase the connectivity of pedestrian and bicycle travel.
+Those neighborhoods without pedestrian walkways are not suitable for roadside bicycle lanes or walkways due to their narrow layout.
+Securing easements to construct pedestrian walkways is needed for most of the remaining areas where none are currently located.